-Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms?
+Do you have flabby arms (aka bat wings) and want to tone them and search for the best exercises for flabby arms?
 You’ve come to the right place.

-This guide explains it all—from top exercises to Tips for successful results.
+This guide explains everything—from top exercises to Tips for successful results.

-Getting rid of flabby arms can be difficult, but with the right exercises and diet you can make progress.
+Getting rid of flabby arms can be difficult, but you can make progress with the right exercises and diet.

-This guide will help you discover the best exercises to firm up your arms, as well as some dietary tips for successful results.
+This guide will help you discover the best exercises to firm up your arms and some dietary tips for successful results.

-In this article, we will discuss, what causes excess fat in the arms, how to get rid of arm fat quickly, and the best exercises for flabby arms that help you tone your arm muscles.
+This article will discuss what causes excess fat in the arms and how to reduce arm fat quickly.
+And the best exercises for flabby arms that help you tone your arm muscles.

 What Causes Flabby Arms?

-Bat wings or flabby arms are usually the results of three causes; being overweight, old age, or weight loss.
+Bat wings or flabby arms are usually the result of three causes: being overweight, old age, or weight loss.

 The fat that accumulates in the arms is one of the things that most people despair of, along with belly fat.
-As you get older, you notice how this part of your body begins to increase in volume and show flabbiness.
+As you age, you notice how this part of your body increases in volume and shows flabbiness.

-If you have bat wings because you lost a lot of weight, resistance training can also help you build up muscle.
+If you have bat wings because you lost weight, resistance training can also help you build muscle.

-Here we go through the exercises for flabby arms for juniors to seniors over 50s, the 60s.
+Here we go through the exercises for flabby arms for juniors to seniors over 50 and the 60s.

 Use Our Free Calculator To Know Your Body Fat Percentage